cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-SessionAffinity.md

 - The stickiness policy configuration
   - <font color=red> defines a cookie expiration </font>
   - establishes the duration of validity for each cookie.
-  - The cookie is <font color=blue> automatically updated after its duration expires </font>
+  - The cookie is <font color=LightSlateBlue> automatically updated after its duration expires </font>